Skip to content

 What happens next

-You gather feedback
+You gather 360 feedback

-You analyze against your ladder
+You map it to your ladder

 You bring a plan to your manager